Mohanavadivel-git/caasworkshop/lessons/8-buildconfig.md

 build.build.openshift.io/app-build-<CDSID>-1 started
 ```

 5. Notice that this build failed.
 That's because our `Dockerfile` is expecting our `.jar` file.
-What we can do is pass along our `Dockerfile` to the `BuildConfig` object, and we can do this from the command line.
+What we can do is pass along our `.jar` to the `BuildConfig` object, and we can do this from the command line.

 ```bash
 $ oc start-build app-build-<CDSID> --from-dir=./build/libs --wait=true